Developmental Language Disorder

 What is Developmental Language Disorder?

-If you are concerned that a pupil may have difficulties with understanding and using language, please refer to the relevant NHS Speech and Language Therapy service for assessment and advice.
+If you are concerned that a pupil may have significant difficulties with understanding and/or using language, please refer to your local NHS Speech and Language Therapy service for assessment and advice.

 The C&I team can support you to meet the needs of any pupil with SLCN who has either been seen by the speech and language therapy team or who is waiting to be seen.
 Please use our usual referral pathway.